Goldfish: Interesting and Surprising Facts About a Popular Pet

 Selective breeding of domesticated animals can produce interesting and useful results.
 Some of the unusual characteristics of the fancy goldfish varieties are attractive and don't interfere with the lives of the fish.
 I think it's very wrong if breeding is done with the knowledge that it will probably make life difficult for the offspring, though.

 In my opinion, fish shouldn't be bred simply to satisfy people's desire to have bizarre animals in their collection, especially when there is no concern about an animal's quality of life.
-It would be far better for people to buy plainer and less expensive varieties of goldfish—which can be beautiful—and spend any money that's left over on a large tank and items needed to keep the fish healthy and reasonably happy.
+It would be far better for people to buy plainer and less expensive varieties of goldfish—which I think are beautiful and interesting—and spend any money that's left over on a large tank and other items needed to keep the fish healthy and reasonably happy.

 © 2017 Linda Crampton